besimgurbuz/chat-app/README.md

 Simple chat app for web, built with socket.io and angular

 ### Installation
-This app requires TypeScript v3.4+ to run.
+This app requires TypeScript v3.4+ and Angular v7.1+ to run.

 Install the dependencies and devDependencies and start the server.